brw567/bot2/README.md

 - Market volatility indicator with automatic pair swapping based on configurable thresholds.
 - Async AnalyticsEngine monitors multiple pairs and suggests strategy switches.
 - Per-pair settings with DB persistence and AgGrid editing.
+- Real-time switch alerts in the dashboard and Telegram.
+- Error logs written to `bot.log` for all exceptions.
+- Environment keys validated on startup to avoid leaks.
 - Interactive charts and sidebar controls remain visible on all pages.
 - Unit tests via `pytest` ensure core logic like volatility scaling works.